trailblazing/tute/README.md

 Should you need more functions, feel free to contact me: hughvonyoung@gmail.com

-##How to remote synchronize happenote
+##How to remote synchronize hapnote
 _______________________________________________________________________

 Currently I choose Dropbox